 Full day Game Drive inside Kruger

-We started the day with a big breakfast at Tremisana Lodge, really early in the morning, as it would be a long day (and hopefully great).
-After one hour travel and thirty minutes of waiting in Orpen Gate, we finally entered Kruger National Park.
-We really wanted to see the big 5, but we knew that we needed to be lucky.
+We started the day with a big breakfast at Tremisana Lodge early in the morning, as it would be a long day (hopefully great).
+After one hour of travel and thirty minutes of waiting at Orpen Gate, we finally entered Kruger National Park.
+We wanted to see the big 5, but we knew we needed to be lucky.

-Until now we had an enjoyable, slow-paced and very up to standard safari and expected to continue.
+Until now, we had an enjoyable, slow-paced, and very up-to-standard safari and expected to continue.
 The guide continued to tour us around the park and took us to a waterhole where huge elephant huge herd of elephants was playing with the water.
-There was a baby elephant throwing water with his trunk and others playing with the mud.
+A baby elephant was throwing water with his trunk, and others were playing with the mud.

 It looked like they were giving us a show.
 After a while, the guide tells us: “let’s try to get you your leopard…”

-Yes, I filmed it… and those things flying are bugs and they were much more than we can see… at one point (when I turned the phone away) it was too hot, we could barely see the road and breathing were becoming very difficult.
-Anyway, we did survive driving through a fire in the Kruger national park!
-But now we had to continue south as we couldn’t go back to the fire… Despite everything turning out well, even I don’t think anyone would want to do that again…
+Yes, I filmed it… and those things flying were bugs, and they were much more than we could see… at one point (when I turned the phone away) it was too hot, we could barely see the road and breathing was becoming very difficult.
+We survived driving through a fire in the Kruger national park!
+But now we had to continue south as we couldn’t return to the fire… Despite everything turning out well, even I don’t think anyone would want to do that again…

-It was getting late, but we were still going south, already near Skukuza and we should be heading back to Satara.
+It was getting late, but we were still going south, already near Skukuza, and we should be heading back to Satara.
 It was roughly 16:00 when we saw another tour looking into the woods with big binoculars.
-We searched until the guide pointing us a leopard on a rock… As we looked and finally found it we noticed it was looking right into us.
-Unfortunately, we didn’t have a camera with zoom to take a quality photo but I won’t forget this leopard (and the trouble he got us into) anytime soon.
+We searched until the guide pointed us to a leopard on a rock… As we looked and finally found it, we noticed it was looking right into us.
+Unfortunately, we didn’t have a camera with zoom to take a quality photo, but I won’t forget this leopard (and the trouble he got us into) anytime soon.

-When we almost in Orpen gate, way past closing time and in almost complete darkness we saw two eyes glowing in the middle of the road, we stopped and there was a huge lion looking straight at the vehicle and walking slowly into it.
-The lion passed slowly just 2 or 3 meters from us, always looking straight at us, no one in vehicle dared to move, so no photos were taken… This was the last adrenaline peak of the day.
+When we were almost to Orpen gate, way past closing time and in almost complete darkness, we saw two eyes glowing in the middle of the road, we stopped, and there was a huge lion looking straight at the vehicle and strolling into it.
+The lion passed slowly just 2 or 3 meters from us, always looking straight at us; no one in the vehicle dared to move, so no photos were taken… This was the last adrenaline peak of the day.

 Bushwalk in the Kruger National Park

-Next day, it was a hangover day, but with a wake-up call at 5:00 to have a small bush walk… Outch 🙂 The walk was just one hour (thank god) and mostly about trees, bushes, animal habits, and some stories.
-The guide told us that there could be leopards in the area, as despite the fences the leopard can climb trees and jump very high, so they can enter and exit easily, which made us regret the decision of sleeping in a tent 🙂
+The next day, was a hangover day, but with a wake-up call at 5:00 to have a small bush walk… Ouch 🙂 The walk was just one hour (thank god) and mostly about trees, bushes, animal habits, and some stories.
+The guide told us that there could be leopards in the area, as despite the fences, the leopard can climb trees and jump very high, so they can enter and exit easily, which made us regret the decision to sleep in a tent 🙂

 Blyde River Canyon

-Anyway, we departed to Joburg after the walk and went to Blyde canyon, which apparently is the 3rd largest in the world.
-It’s a great site with an amazing viewpoint, however, we would need more time to really enjoy the panorama route!
+Anyway, we departed for Joburg after the walk and went to Blyde canyon, which apparently is the 3rd largest in the world.
+It’s a great site with a fantastic viewpoint.
+However, we would need more time to really enjoy the panorama route!

-We arrived at Fourways on time and had one last adventure (this time mostly our fault!), the guy driving the van didn’t know where to drop us, and we didn’t have the address with us, neither knew where to go because we had never been there before.
-But In the end, somehow he managed to get us right where we were supposed to go…
+We arrived at Fourways on time and had one last adventure (this time mostly our fault!).
+The guy driving the van didn’t know where to drop us off, and we didn’t have the address with us, nor knew where to go because we had never been there before.
+But In the end, somehow, he managed to get us right where we were supposed to go…

-Here’s a complete list of things you should pack to South Africa.
+Here’s a complete list of things you should pack for South Africa.

-If you are planning to visit the Kruger National Park we recommend you to check these amazing tours.
+If you plan to visit the Kruger National Park, we recommend you check out these fantastic tours.

-If you are planning to visit we definitely recommend you to check this complete guide to Kruger National Park in South Africa.
+If you are planning to visit, we definitely recommend you check this complete guide to Kruger National Park in South Africa.